 - Using the above mechanisms and moral education to foster a trusting environment。

 This is a big idea, and more of a policy or ideology of data use than a single project or system.
-It will impact entities and individuals in all fields, which are often broken down into four major groups by relevant legal documents, each with their own emphasis:
+It will impact entities and individuals in all fields, which are often broken down into four major groups by the relevant legal documents, each with their own emphasis:

 - Government Affairs: Emphasizing government transparency, public supervision etc. to increase government integrity and fight corruption.